pu2clr/SI4735/README.md

 ### Customizing PU2CLR Arduino Library

-Maybe you need some Si47XX device functions that the __PU2CLR SI4735 Arduino Library__ has not implemented so far.
+Maybe you need some Si47XX device functions that the __PU2CLR SI4735 Arduino Library__ has not yet implemented.
 Also, you may want to change some existent function behaviors.
 This topic describes some approaches to add new SI473X features to your application.

 __Please, check the [API documentation](https://pu2clr.github.io/SI4735/extras/apidoc/html/) before implementing something you think is new.
 It is possible that what you want has already been implemented__.